opprud/EnergyMonitorIngest/README.md

 # ingestdata

+This project is formware for a particle Photon2, intended to run an inference models built using Edge Impulse tools.
+Projects for [Hardware platform](https://github.com/opprud/EnergyMonitorHardware) and [Data ingestion](https://github.com/opprud/EnergyMonitor_Ingenstion) exists, see separate repositories

-This firmware project was created using [Particle Developer Tools](https://www.particle.io/developer-tools/) and is compatible with all [Particle Devices](https://www.particle.io/devices/).
+The firmware project was created using [Particle Developer Tools](https://www.particle.io/developer-tools/) and is compatible with all [Particle Devices](https://www.particle.io/devices/).

-Feel free to replace this README.md file with your own content, or keep it for reference.

 ## Table of Contents
 - [Introduction](#introduction)